Surrogate's Courthouse: 1950s to 1990s

-During a renovation of the Municipal Building in the 1970s, the Municipal Reference Center was moved to the Surrogate's Courthouse.
-The Department of Records and Information Services (DORIS) was founded in 1977, with its headquarters on the first floor of the Surrogate's Courthouse.
-DORIS combined the functions of the Municipal Reference Center with those of the Municipal Archives and Record Center, a separate agency.
-Until 2001, the New York City Department of Finance used part of the second floor for registering and storing mortgages and deeds.
+2000s to present

+The New York City Department of Finance used part of the second floor for registering and storing mortgages and deeds until 2001.
+New York Times reporter David W. Dunlap wrote in 2006 that, although the general public could not enter the building unless they had business there, DCAS had advised its guards to allow visitors to see the lobby.
+The general public was allowed to access the records in the building, but the archival rooms could not fit large groups.
 The New York City Department of Cultural Affairs moved into a 13000 ft2 space on the second floor in 2006, following a $4.1 million renovation designed by Swanke Hayden Connell Architects.
-The Building Energy Exchange was also established in the Surrogate's Courthouse in 2015, occupying a 5500 ft2 space once used as a courtroom and as a film set for the television show Law & Order.
+The Building Energy Exchange was also established in the Surrogate's Courthouse in 2015, occupying a 5500 ft2 space once used as a courtroom and as a film set.

-By the 21st century, the Surrogate's Courthouse no longer provided sufficient space for the city's records.
+By the early 21st century, the Surrogate's Courthouse no longer provided sufficient space for the city's records.
 In 2017, DORIS began moving the records to the New York State Archives, as well as to the Municipal Archives in the building's basement.
 In addition, between 2016 and 2020, Urbahn Architects renovated the lobby's skylight, which involved replacing several parts of the corroded steel frame as well as adding replicas of the original skylight's glass blocks.
 The skylight replacement project received the 2020 Lucy Moses Preservation Award from the New York Landmarks Conservancy.